notinaboat/UnixIO.jl/packages/IOTraits/README.md

 output buffer after each output transfer.

+### Atomicity of Transfers

+FIXME
+ - byte transfers always atomic
+ - multi-byte items
+    - return zero if bytesavailable < ioelsize ?
+    - if Unknown Availability try a transfer and error if not enough bytes
+        - include the partial bytes in the exception object
+        - warning with suggestion to wrap with a buffer

+### Generic Code and Dependance on Traits

+FIXME
+ - Generic code may rely on e.g. Low Transfer Cost, or Known Transfer Size
+ - Generic code should have assertions for these traits.
+ - Generic code could promote streams to have required traits as needed (i.e. wrap with buffered stream).

 ### Methods of Base Functions for Streams

 The IOTraits interface avoids defining methods of Base functions that have